-- Chapter 1 (Introduction): Introductory information and context for this document; - Chapter 2 (Restoration Planning Process): Background on the NRDA restoration planning process, summary of injuries to resources resulting from the DWH oil spill that the FL TIG intends to address in this Phase V.2 RP/SEA, screening of a suite of restoration projects to address those injuries, coordination with other restoration planning efforts and development of a reasonable range of alternatives; - Chapter 3 (OPA Evaluation of Alternatives): Evaluation of the reasonable range of alternatives proposed for NRDA restoration, rationale for preferred restoration alternatives; - Chapter 4 (NEPA Evaluation of Alternatives): Discussion of the affected environment and the environmental impacts from the proposed alternatives, basis for supplementary NEPA analysis, and compliance with federal and state environmental protection laws that may apply to the proposed preferred alternatives; - Chapter 5 (Compliance with other Laws and Regulations): Discussion of other federal and state laws that may apply to the restoration alternatives; - Chapter 6 (List of Preparers and Reviewers): Identification of individuals who substantively contributed to the development of this document; - Chapter 7 (List of Repositories): A list of places where this document and supporting documents can be found; - Chapter 8 (Acronyms): A list of acronyms used in this document; - Chapter 9 (Literature Cited): A list of literature used in the development of this document.
+- Chapter 1 (Introduction): Introductory information and context for this document; - Chapter 2 (Restoration Planning Process): Background on the NRDA restoration planning process, summary of injuries to resources resulting from the DWH oil spill that the FL TIG intends to address in this Phase V.2 RP/SEA, screening of a suite of restoration projects to address those injuries, coordination with other restoration planning efforts and development of a reasonable range of alternatives; - Chapter 3 (OPA Evaluation of Alternatives): Evaluation of the reasonable range of alternatives proposed for NRDA restoration, rationale for preferred restoration alternatives; - Chapter 4 (NEPA Evaluation of Alternatives): Discussion of the affected environment and the environmental impacts from the proposed alternatives, basis for supplementary NEPA analysis, and compliance with federal and state environmental protection laws that may apply to the proposed preferred alternatives; - Chapter 5 (Compliance with other Laws and Regulations): Discussion of other federal and state laws that may apply to the restoration alternatives; - Chapter 6 (Summary of Public Comments on Draft Phase V.2 RP/SEA and Responses): Summary of all public comments received on the Draft Phase V.2 RP/SEA and the FL TIG responses. - Chapter 7 (List of Preparers and Reviewers): Identification of individuals who substantively contributed to the development of this document; - Chapter 8 (List of Repositories): A list of places where this document and supporting documents can be found; - Chapter 9 (Acronyms): A list of acronyms used in this document; - Chapter 10 (Literature Cited): A list of literature used in the development of this document. - Appendix A (Phase V.2, Florida Coastal Access Project, Monitoring Plan): Project-specific monitoring plan for the second phase of the Florida Coastal Access Project; - Appendix B (Summary of Past, Present, and Reasonably Foreseeable Future Actions): Summary of other actions anticipated in the area affected by the second phase of the Florida Coastal Access Project. - Appendix C (Coastal Zone Management Act Correspondence). - Appendix D (Finding of No Significant Impact for the second phase of the Florida Coastal Access Project).